-Last year, Oracle announced an important developmental milestone, which affects users of their best-of-breed PLM platform, Agile.
-They are called Agile Release Update Packs (or RUPs) and the implications of this change carry some weight, both in the now, and well into the future.
+They are called Agile Release Update Packs (or RUPs) and the implications of this change carry some weight, both in the now and well into the future.

 The Agile Update Model

 Until recently, Oracle software developers would plan to make one significant Agile release each year.
-These waterfall updates contained minor coding fixes, requested feature and functionality, and some generic compatibility extensions.
+These waterfall updates contained minor coding fixes, requested features and functionality, and some generic compatibility extensions.

 In April 2017, Oracle began releasing Agile Release Update Packs (RUPs) for users of versions 9.3.5 or 9.3.6, every two months.